Cardiff Wales Stadium will host some of the best players as it holds four matches in the 2019 ICC Cricket World Cup.

 Being the third most-watched global sporting event, Glamorgan Chief Executive, Hugh Morris, said:

-“It’s incredibly exciting for us to hold four of these fixtures in Wales next year and I would encourage everyone who wants to be involved in this prestigious tournament to enter the Public Ballot so they don’t miss out on watching thrilling cricket played by the best players on the planet right here in Cardiff.”
+“It’s incredibly exciting for us to hold four of these fixtures in Wales and I would encourage everyone who wants to be involved in this prestigious tournament to pick up their tickets as soon as possible so they don’t miss out on watching thrilling cricket played by the best players on the planet right here in Cardiff.”

 Welsh Government Minister for Culture Sport and Tourism, Lord Elis-Thomas, said: